-USB (Universal Serial Bus) cables are everywhere these days.
-Most of us use them on a daily basis for charging our smartphones, tablets, and cameras, connecting them with computers, and so on.
+USB (Universal Serial Bus) cables are everywhere.
+If you’ve ever needed to charge anything, From smartphones to tablets, to cameras and even new laptops, you’ve likely needed to use one.
 However, USB cables come in different shapes and sizes despite the fact a lot of them do the same things.
 In this short and handy guide, we’ll take a look at all the different types of USB cables available on the market and give you some examples where you might find them in use.

-USB Type A connectors are extremely common and can be found on one end of almost every USB cable these days.
-They are used to connect various devices such as smartphones, cameras, keyboards, and so forth to computers and can also plug into wall chargers used for charging our gadgets.
+USB Type-A connectors are extremely common and will likely be at one end of a lot of USB cables nowadays.
+You can connect various devices such as smartphones, cameras, keyboards, and more to computers to transfer data, or plug into wall chargers to charge these gadgets with a Type-A port.

-These cables are not quite as common and versatile as the others in this list, as they are primarily used to connect printers and scanners to computers.
+These cables are not quite as common and versatile as the others on this list.
+USB Type-B connectors are primarily for connecting printers and scanners to computers.
 They have a square shape with beveled exterior corners on the top ends.
-Although they are still used today, USB Type-B connectors are being slowly phased out.
+You might still find a USB Type-B port on some devices, but it’s becoming quite rare.

-This was the standard for various devices a while back but has been phased out for the most part and replaced by the micro-USB connector described below.
+This was the standard for various devices a while back but was quickly replaced by the micro-USB connector mentioned below.
 You’ll find it on older models of various gadgets especially cameras, MP3 players, and game controllers, among others.
 As its name suggests, it’s smaller than the than a regular USB, but larger when compared to its successor.

-This is the latest USB port that’s found on the newer smartphones and other mobile devices and offers faster data transfer rates than previous USB versions.
-The biggest advantage of USB-C is that, unlike its predecessor, it’s reversible and can be plugged in either up or down.
+USB-C, previously known as USB Type-C, is the latest king of the hill.
+You will find it on most new devices, and offers faster data transfer rates than previous USB versions.
+The biggest advantage of USB-C is that it’s reversible and can be plugged in either up or down.
 It has become the new standard for mobile devices.
-However, some manufacturers are still releasing new handsets with older micro-USB ports, particularly in the affordable segments.
+Universal adoption is still a little ways away, but it’s never been closer than with USB-C.

 Types of USB cables – conclusion

 So, there you have it.
 These are the many versions of USB cables that are in use today.
-Some of them are being phased out, while others are set to become the new standard for smartphones and other mobile devices in the near future.
+A lot of them have fallen by the wayside, while others have quickly become the new standard for smartphones and other mobile devices.